-- 1. Notifying parents/guardians. - 2.
-Disciplinary conference. - 3.
-Withholding of privileges. - 4.
-Temporary removal from the classroom. - 5.
-Return of property or restitution for lost, stolen, or damaged property. - 6.
-In-school suspension. - 7.
+- d.
+Notifying parents/guardians. - e.
+Disciplinary conference. - f.
+Withholding of privileges. - g.
+Temporary removal from the classroom. - h.
+Return of property or restitution for lost, stolen or damaged property. - i.
+In-school suspension. - j.
 After-school study or Saturday study provided the student's parent/guardian has been notified.
-(If transportation arrangements cannot be made in advance, an alternative disciplinary measure will be assigned to the student.) - 8.
-Community service. - 9.
-Seizure of contraband; confiscation and temporary retention of the personal property that was used to violate school rules. - 10.
-Suspension of bus riding privileges. - 11.
+(If transportation arrangements cannot be made in advance, an alternative disciplinary measure will be assigned to the student.) - k.
+Community service. - I. Seizure of contraband; confiscation and temporary retention of the personal property that was used to violate school rules. - m.
+Suspension of bus riding privileges. - n.
 Suspension from school and all school activities for up to 10 days.
-A suspended student is prohibited from being on school grounds. - 12.
-Expulsion from school and all school activities for a definite time not to exceed 2 calendar years.
-An expelled student is prohibited from being on school grounds. - 13.
-Transfer to an alternative program if the student is expelled or otherwise qualifies for transfer under State law. - 14.
-Notifying juvenile authorities or other law enforcement whenever the conduct involves criminal activity, such as, illegal drugs (controlled substances), "look-alikes", alcohol, or weapons or in other circumstances as authorized by the reciprocal reporting agreement between the District and local law enforcement agencies.
+A suspended student is prohibited from being on school grounds. - o.
+Expulsion from school and all school activities for a definite time period not to exceed 2 calendar years.
+An expelled student is prohibited from being on school grounds. - p.
+Transfer to an alternative program if the student is expelled or otherwise qualifies for transfer under State law. - q.
+Notifying juvenile authorities or other law enforcement whenever the conduct involves criminal activity, such as, illegal drugs (controlled substances), "look-alikes," alcohol or weapons or in other circumstances as authorized by the reciprocal reporting agreement between the District and local law enforcement agencies.